Florida judge was assigned to school shooter case at random

 The case's prosecutors and defense attorneys were not assigned by computer, of course.
 Then-Broward State Attorney Mike Satz and then-Public Defender Howard Finkelstein turned to their best, most-experienced lawyers.

 For Satz, that included naming himself lead prosecutor.
-He kept that position even after retiring in early 2021, having spent 44 years in office during which he personally prosecuted most defendants charged with murdering a Broward police officer.
+He kept that position even after leaving office after 44 years in early 2021, during which he personally prosecuted most defendants charged with murdering a Broward police officer.
 He is also Scherer's former boss.

 Florida regulates who can be assigned to represent death penalty defendants.
 Both the lead attorney and co-counsel must be experienced in criminal law and at trial and educated on capital case procedures.

-Finkelstein, who also retired in 2021, named Melisa McNeill to lead Cruz's team.
+Finkelstein, who also left office in 2021, named Melisa McNeill to lead Cruz's team.
 An assistant public defender for two decades, McNeill has represented 17 murder suspects at trial, including in two death penalty cases.

 David Weinstein, a Miami criminal defense attorney and former prosecutor, said both sides should use their advanced experience to educate Scherer, not take advantage of her.